Frank Sinatra: 1946–1952: Columbia years and career slump

 Sinatra had competition; versions by Art Lund, Dick Haymes, Dennis Day, and The Pied Pipers also reached the top ten of the Billboard charts.
 In December, Sinatra recorded "Sweet Lorraine" with the Metronome All-Stars, featuring talented jazz musicians such as Coleman Hawkins, Harry Carney and Charlie Shavers, with Nat King Cole on piano, in what Charles L. Granata describes as "one of the highlights of Sinatra's Columbia epoch".

 Sinatra's third album, Christmas Songs by Sinatra, was originally released in 1948 as a 78 rpm album set, and a 10" LP record was released two years later.
-When Sinatra was featured as a priest in The Miracle of the Bells, due to press negativity surrounding his alleged Mafia connections at the time, (Note: Sinatra was spotted in Havana in 1946 with mobster Lucky Luciano, which started a series of negative press articles, implicating Sinatra with the Mafia.
+When Sinatra was featured as a priest in The Miracle of the Bells, due to press negativity surrounding his Mafia connections at the time, (Note: Sinatra was spotted in Havana in 1946 with mobster Lucky Luciano, which started a series of negative press articles, implicating Sinatra with the Mafia.
 In 1947, he was involved in a violent incident with journalist Lee Mortimer, who had written some of the most scathing articles on his alleged connections.
 Kelley says that his articles grew so offensive that Sinatra pounced on him outside Ciro's and punched him behind the left ear in response to an insult in which he was called a "dago".
-Sinatra was taken to court, and according to Kelley, Mortimer received Mafia threats to drop the case or lose his life.) it was announced to the public that Sinatra would donate his $100,000 in wages from the film to the Catholic Church.
+Sinatra was taken to court, and according to Kelley, Mortimer received Mafia threats to drop the case or lose his life.) it was announced that Sinatra would donate his $100,000 in wages from the film to the Catholic Church.

 By the end of 1948, Sinatra had slipped to fourth on DownBeats annual poll of most popular singers, and the following year, he was pushed out of the top spots in polls for the first time since 1943.
 Frankly Sentimental (1949) was panned by DownBeat, who commented that "for all his talent, it seldom comes to life."